SoWieMarkus/pushy-island-android/README.md

 ### New entities not available in the original game

 I implemented all entities from the original game.
 Additionally to that I added some new entities.
 They are mostly logic gates (AND / OR / XOR).
-The functionallity is explained down below in the tutorial.

 ### Campaign